Use of yuan for trade deals seen growing despite volatility, interventions

 A company can convert U.S. dollars to yuan offshore where the dollar is stronger, and then transmit the funds to a mainland-related firm via a trade settlement.
 That firm converts the yuan back to dollars at a better rate, booking a profit.

-The spread between onshore yuan and its offshore counterpart surged to 1,400 pips in January before narrowing to around 50 pips on Tuesday.
+The spread between onshore yuan CNY=CFXS and its offshore counterpart CNH=D3 surged to 1,400 pips in January before narrowing to around 50 pips on Tuesday.

 For companies that make use of different interest rates in the two markets, they can get over 4 percent from Hong Kong banks for depositing yuan for one year and then use the deposits as collateral for letters of credit (LCs).